dsccommunity/FSRMDsc/README.md

 * Removed Invoke-Expression from integration tests.
 * Added standard function help header to all resource functions.
 * Added description to all example files.
+* Updated all integration tests to use v1.1.1 template format.

 ### 2.1.0.0